hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

 We are going to use these values, exported to environment variables named as per the `Name` column, in :ref:`helm-validator-auth-secrets-config` and :ref:`helm-validator-install`.

-(Optional) By default, all audience values are configured to be ``https://canton.network.global``.
+By default, all audience values are configured to be ``https://canton.network.global``.
+Once you can confirm that your setup is working correctly using this (simple) default, we recommend that you configure dedicated audience values that match your deployment and URLs.
-If you want to configure audience of your choice, your may do so for two APIs: the participant ledger API, and the validator backend API.
+You can configure audiences of your choice for the participant ledger API and the validator backend API.
 We will refer to these using the following configuration values:

 ==================================== ===========================================================================
 Name                                 Value